Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Methodology

 \subsection{Vegetation Indices}

-The causal bacteria of RSD infect the xylem vessels responsible for water transport in sugarcane, reducing water absorption and resulting in vegetation stress \citep{RN474, RSD3}.
-Previous research has demonstrated that Sentinel-2’s bands 11 and 12 in the Short-wave Infrared Region (SWIR) are sensitive to moisture absorption in vegetation, making them potential predictors for RSD \citep{RN500, RN501, RN502}.
-Additionally, Near Infrared Region (NIR) bands and vegetation indices derived from them have previously been utilised as indicators of vegetation health or stress \citep{RN18, RN19, RN20}.
-An independent t-test with a significance value of 0.05 was performed for each variety and spectral band, adjusting for type I error with Bonferroni's Correction, to provide an indication of which bands and vegetation indices may be effective predictors of RSD.
+The causal bacteria of RSD infects the xylem vessels responsible for water transport in sugarcane, reducing water absorption and resulting in vegetation stress \citep{RN474, RSD3}.
+To detect these internal symptoms, vegetation indices were selected that measure key indicators of plant health, as shown in Table \ref{tab2}.
+Several indices were chosen to assess vegetation moisture content \citep{RN79, RN18}, with the intention highlighting reduced water uptake caused by RSD infection of the xylem.
+Others focus on assessing symptoms of plant stress \citep{RN76, RN19, RN73}, indicated by changes in photosynthetic activity or chlorophyll levels.
+In addition to vegetation indices, previous research has demonstrated that the raw Sentinel-2’s bands in the Short-wave Infrared Region (SWIR) are sensitive to moisture absorption in vegetation \citep{RN500, RN501, RN502}, while bands in the Near-Infrared (NIR) region have been previously used as indicators of vegetation stress \citep{stress}, making both potential predictors for RSD.
+Together, the indices and bands provide a comprehensive net to capture the expected physiological impacts of RSD on sugarcane.